Feyerabend/vm/enkel0/VM.md

 ## runvm

 The limits of the machine are defined in the runner `runvm.c`.
 Variables, globals, stack, etc. are set from the start.
-Will it hit a wall, and you have the hardware, the limits might be changed by you.
+Will it hit a wall concerning memory, and you have the hardware, the limits might be changed by you.

 Before loading, the length of the input file is measured.
 The "binary" have integers seperated by commas, throughout.
 It also in a certain format, where the first number